r0keb/r0keb/README.md

 # 🌑 r0keb 🌑
 > _“The hypervisor always whispers the truth.”_

 I’m **r0keb**, a low-level explorer focused on the raw mechanics that power modern computing.
-Trying to work as closest to the metal as possible. (except hardware hacking)
+I try to work as close to the metal as possible (excluding hardware hacking).

 ## ✦ What I’m into:

-- 🔧 Low-Level Sorcery: Assembly, memory layouts, CPU state.
+- 🔧 Low-Level Engineering: Assembly, memory layouts, CPU state.
 Understanding the system from its foundations.

 - ⚙ Windows Kernel: I spend time with undocumented internals, reverse engineering, and kernel-mode development.